freerange/pair-programming-presentation/presentation.md

 * Simple Design

 ^
-- We're not really doing this at FutureLearn but it might be a useful exercise to think about outside of this presentation.
+- [Read highlighted bullet point]
+- The book explains this by saying...
-- The pairs have the **metaphor** to ground their decisions about naming and basic design.
+- "The pairs have the Metaphor to ground their decisions about naming and basic design."
+- We don't really have this at FutureLearn but it's something that might be worth bearing in mind.

 ---